Do you want to learn how to attract high-end real estate clients?

 Quite often people make the mistake of writing ad copy for everyone and this results in poor conversion rates as the ad doesn’t resonate with everyone.
-To get best results your ad needs to speak to one person and discuss one to 3 pain points only.
+To get the best results your ad needs to speak to one person and discuss one to 3 pain points only.
 Don’t complicate and overwhelm viewers by adding too many of them.

 Also, remember that the one job of the ad is to convince people to visit your website.
 There’s no need to try and sell the tour here itself.
 If the ad does the job of sending traffic, then the listing will do the job of converting them to sales.
-So, make sure you write separate copy for this that focuses on getting them to contact you.
+So, make sure you write a separate copy for this that focuses on getting them to contact you.